BERT-ASC: Auxiliary-Sentence Construction for Implicit Aspect Learning in Sentiment Analysis: The Proposed Solution

-where $Z$ denotes the hidden layers.
-The BERT-based models mostly consider $h_{CLS}$ token as the sentence representation.
-However, the authors of \cite{jawahar-etal-2019-bert} have investigated the language structure learned by BERT and have found that the semantic features can be extracted from the top layers.
-Inspired by the Feature Pyramid Networks (FPNs) \cite{lin2017feature}, we follow \cite{karimi2020improving} by exploiting the top four layers of BERT.
-Specifically, one more BERT layer is added that takes the previous and the current layers as input and meanwhile performs predictions for each layer separately.
-The intuition behind this architecture is that the deeper layers contain the most semantic information in response to the category on-target \cite{lin2017feature}.
-Note that BERT-ASC requires $\vert \mathcal{C} \vert$ (i.e., number of aspects) forward passes during inference time, while standard fine-tuning only requires one forward pass to get the prediction of all the aspects.
-Actually, the inference speed can be easily improved if we reuse the siamese transformer networks \cite{reimers2019sentence}.
+where \(Z\) denotes the hidden layers.
+BERT-based models mostly consider the \(h_{\text{CLS}}\) token as the sentence representation.
+However, the authors of \cite{jawahar-etal-2019-BERT} have investigated the language structure learned by BERT and have found that semantic features can be extracted from the top layers.
+Inspired by Feature Pyramid Networks (FPNs) \cite{lin2017feature}, we follow \cite{karimi2020improving} by exploiting the top four layers of BERT.
+Specifically, one more BERT layer is added that takes both the previous and the current layers as input and performs predictions for each layer separately.
+The intuition behind this architecture is that the deeper layers contain more semantic information in response to the category on-target \cite{lin2017feature}.
+Note that BERT-ASC requires \(\vert \mathcal{C} \vert\) (i.e., the number of aspects) forward passes during inference time, while standard fine-tuning only requires one forward pass to get the prediction for all aspects.
+In fact, the inference speed can be easily improved by reusing the siamese transformer networks \cite{reimers2019sentence}.